QRYu/The-Coupled-Crystal-Plasticity-and-Stochastic-Cluster-Dynamics-model-with-Qianran-Yu-/README.md

 Before use:
 1. Please install gcc/g++ for the newest version (c++11 or newer)
-2. Please either unzip eigen library and put it into src directory or install eigen
+2. Please either unzip eigen3 library and put it into src directory, or install eigen3 in local computer.

+Open terminal and type "make" in "src" or "src_creep"